wp-plugins/cp-polls/README.txt

 = Q: Can I align the form horizontally in two or more columns? =

-A: Into the poll form editor click a field and into its settings there is one field named "Add Css Layout Keywords".
+A: Into the poll form editor click a field and into its settings there is one field named "Add CSS Layout Keywords".
 Into that field you can put the name of a CSS class that will be applied to the field.

 There are some pre-defined CSS classes to use align two, three or four fields into the same line.
 The CSS classes are named: